TOAST-DOCS/Storage-Object-Storage/zh/s3-api-guide-gov.md

 ## AWS SDK
 AWS provides SDKs for many types of programming languages.
-By using s3 compatible API for AWS SDK, NHN Cloud object storage becomes available.
+By using s3 compatible API for AWS SDK, TOAST object storage becomes available.

 > [Note]
 > This document describes only simple usage examples of Python and Java SDK.
 For more details, see [AWS SDK](https://aws.amazon.com/ko/tools).